 Deleting Objects and Pointers

-When we're done with the dynamically allocated object, which frees the memory using the delete keyword is important.
+When we have finished working with the dynamically allocated object, it is crucial to release the memory by using the delete keyword.

 Delete objects; // Deleting the dynamically allocated object.